asunapg/scarval/docs/How-to-deploy.md

 [69400] 2016/09/30 23:41:03 chaosmonkey fetch-schedule done
 ```

-(Chaos Monkey will write an empty file to
+(scarval will write an empty file to
 `/etc/cron.d/chaosmonkey-daily-terminations` since the database does not contain
 any termination schedules yet).

-If Chaos Monkey cannot reach the database, you will see an error.
+If scarval cannot reach the database, you will see an error.
 For example:

 ```
 [69668] 2016/09/30 23:43:50 chaosmonkey fetch-schedule starting